SharePoint Document Management Software

-Make Microsoft SharePoint document management friendly and feature rich by adding "out of the box" document management software features as simple as adding a Web Part.
+Make Microsoft SharePoint document management friendly and feature rich by adding "out of the box" FileHold software features as simple as adding a Web Part.

 Features such as document scanning and imaging, support for over 300 scanner types, CAD viewers, mark-up and redaction, document workflow, document versioning, and 3rd party integration tools such as Print-to-FileHold and FastFind all in a single package.

-How do SharePoint and FileHold Document Management Software work Together?
+How do SharePoint and FileHold Software work Together?

 For document management, FileHold can be a great companion product to SharePoint in the enterprise.
 Both FileHold and SharePoint are Microsoft products that operate in the .NET environment.
 When users are synchronized with Active Directory it is possible to operate FileHold as a focused document management solution within SharePoint.
 With FileHold's SharePoint integration users can move easily move documents from SharePoint into FileHold creating a structured library with consistent meta data capture.
 A federated search capability allows users to search for documents in both SharePoint and FileHold.